kdgregory/log4j-aws-appenders/README.md

   _behavior_ of existing functionality in non-backwards-compatible ways.
 The API _does not_ break backwards compatibility for minor releases, so your configurations can remain the same.
-* `PATCH` is incremented for reflect bugfixes or additional features that don't change the existing behavior (although they may add behavior).
+* `PATCH` is incremented for bugfixes or minor additions to existing features.

 ### Dependencies